 Distribution learning for recommendation engines

-The benefit of this approach is that the analysis doesn’t just focus on investor datasets in isolation, but it is able to combine several – including relationship manager and asset related information for example.
+The benefit of this approach is that the analysis doesn’t just focus on investor datasets in isolation, but is able to combine several datasets – including, for example, relationship manager and asset related information.
 In other words, the recommendation engine can be tasked with answering the following:

 Given investor α, portfolio β, relationship manager γ and asset δ, what is the probability that the combination is a good match?